Revisiting Bayesian Optimization in the light of the COCO benchmark: Studying BO's degrees of freedom

 \paragraph{Output warping.} It consists in applying a transformation to the observations.
 This step is expected to be beneficial when the data is strongly non-Gaussian.
 We follow here the approach of \cite{snelson2004warped}, which suggests as a transformation a sum of tanh functions, $f^i_\text{warp} = f^i + \sum_{j=1}^J a_j tanh \left(b_j( c_j + f^i) \right)$, with $a_j$, $b_j$ and $c_j$ a set of warping parameters that can be inferred by maximum likelihood.
 We use here $J=2$.
 Note that as this implies a substantial computational overhead, we only apply it once at the initial stage, prior to the BO loop.
 As this method may benefit from more data, we study its influence jointly with the DoE size.

 \paragraph{Input warping.} Similarly, one can apply a transformation over the input space.
 It is possible to apply independently transformations for each input \cite{sampson1992nonparametric,snoek2014input}.
-We follow here the more advanced approach of \cite{marmin2018warped}, called WaMI-GP and based on multiple index model with tensorial deformations, that allows non-linear deformations to be applied along non-canonical axes.
-WaMI-GP has a relatively moderate number of parameters that can be inferred by maximum likelihood.
+We follow here the approach of \cite{xiong2007non}, available in \texttt{DiceKriging}, that allows non-linear deformations to be applied along each canonical axe.
+In a nutshell, it sets a small number of ``knots'' in the input space, which are used to define piecewise linear deformations.
+This approach has a relatively moderate number of parameters that can be inferred by maximum likelihood.
 To avoid confusion with output warping, we refer to this method as \textit{(input) scaling} in the rest of the paper.

-\paragraph{GP mean acquisition.} Recent works found that EGO sometimes struggles to find the optimum with precision \cite{Trike_2016,mcleod2018optimization}, either because EI intrinsically favours exploration or because its shape becomes quickly very flat with a couple of narrow peaks, which makes its maximisation overly challenging.
-We propose here to enhance exploitation by replacing for some steps EI by minus the GP mean, in order to favour exploitation and obtain an easier-to-evaluate acquisition function.
-With this option active, this alternative acquisition is used whenever the EI maximisation fails, but also at a regular frequency (once every 5 iterations).
+\paragraph{GP mean acquisition.} Recent works found that EGO sometimes struggles to find the optimum with precision \cite{Trike_2016,mcleod2018optimization}, either because EI intrinsically favours exploration or because its shape becomes quickly very flat with a couple of narrow peaks, which makes its maximization overly challenging.
+It has also been suggested in \cite{de2021greed,rehbach2020expected} that BO lacks exploitation for functions that are well approximated by the GP mean and in dimensions higher than 5.
+A strategy mixing GP mean minimization and a random search in the mean-variance Pareto set was found effective in \cite{de2021greed}.
+In the same spirit, we propose here to enhance exploitation by replacing for some steps EI by minus the GP mean, in order to favour exploitation and obtain an easier-to-evaluate acquisition function.
+With this option active, this alternative acquisition is used whenever the EI maximization fails, but also at a regular frequency (once every 5 iterations).

 \paragraph{EI optimization.} An important question for practitioners is how much effort they should dedicate to the EI optimization.
 One might argue that only a local optimum is necessary, as the global optimum might be found at the next BO loop, and a local optimum at one iteration can become the global one during the next.
 Conversely, one might consider that fine convergence is unnecessary, considering the uncertainty associated with the GP hyperparameters.
 We compare here a commonly used base strategy (multi-start BFGS) with a purely local search (single BFGS run from a random initial point) and a purely global (random) search (see next section for details).